 - Garment District

-Before you make any final decisions, don’t forget to consider the cost of living in New York City, especially in its most popular area, which is quite pricey.
+Before you decide where to move, don’t forget to consider the cost of living in New York City, especially in its most popular area, which is quite pricey.
 Just like you need to plan your moving budget on time before you pick the best time of the year to move, you should think about your expenses in your future place of residence, too.
 Consider relocating during the cheapest time of the year, selling or donating unwanted items to save as much money as you can and reduce the costs of moving.

 Embrace Diversity in Queens